• Blog

 Pyridoxine or B6

 Pyridoxine helps break down and assimilate proteins.
-Dr.Carl Pfeiffer stated that vitamin B6, together with the mineral zinc, can contribute to healing some forms of schizophrenia.
+Dr.Carl Pfeiffer stated that vitamin B6 and the mineral zinc could contribute to healing some forms of schizophrenia.

 Vitamin B6 protects cardiac health, helps reduce edema, and stabilizes female hormone levels.